-A common myth about lesbian, gay, bisexual and transgender (LGBT) equality is that it is universally opposed by people of faith.
-This myth, combined with vitriolic opposition to LGBT people and families by several high-profile fundamentalist leaders, frequently leads to media coverage that falsely positions LGBT equality and inclusion as a matter of "gays vs. religion."
+A common myth about LGBT equality is that it is universally opposed by people of faith.
+This myth, combined with vitriolic opposition to LGBT people and families by anti-gay activists who claim the mantle of Christianity, frequently leads to media coverage that falsely positions LGBT equality as a matter of "gays vs. religion."
 Despite increasing religious acceptance of LGBT people, three out of four religious leaders interviewed by the media on LGBT issues come from traditions that have policies or traditions that oppose LGBT equality.

 Anti-gay activists are often identified by the media as representing the only "religious" or "Christian" view, while excluding religious voices that are in favor of LGBT inclusion.
-Anti-gay activists like Pat Robertson and Fred Phelps, as well as groups like Focus on the Family, Family Research Council, Traditional Values Coalition, and the Institute on Religion & Democracy, often claim to represent the views of religious Americans.
+Anti-gay activists like Pat Robertson and Harry Jackson, as well as groups like Focus on the Family, Family Research Council, Traditional Values Coalition, and the Institute on Religion & Democracy often claim to represent the views of religious Americans.
 Yet these groups' policy views are not shared by the majority of those they claim to represent.
 This is especially true for Roman Catholics, nearly three-quarters of whom support LGBT equality, despite anti-gay language and actions from many in the Roman Catholic hierarchy.
-Large majorities of all Americans, including people of faith, favor inclusive non-discrimination laws, military service, inclusive hate crimes laws, and family recognition (whether by marriage or civil unions) for LGBT Americans (see IN FOCUS: Public Opinion & Polling).
+Large majorities of all Americans, including people of faith, favor inclusive non-discrimination laws, military service, inclusive hate crimes laws, and family recognition (whether by marriage or civil unions) for LGBT people.

-Please consider whether fundamentalists' attacks on the dignity and equality of LGBT people warrant a media spotlight.
+Please consider whether anti-gay activists' attacks on the dignity and equality of LGBT people warrant a media spotlight.
 When such prejudice is newsworthy or must be quoted, please seek out religious voices who support LGBT equality and can effectively address those attacks in the language of inclusive faith.

 When reporting on religion and LGBT equality, please include the voices of LGBT faith leaders.
 In addition to the groups mentioned above, GLAAD, the Institute for Welcoming Resources, the National Black Justice Coalition, the Human Rights Campaign, the World Congress of GLBT Jews, and others can help direct reporters to qualified spokespeople.